WRITERS JOINING THE FESTIVAL IN 2024

 Alexis published a second award-winning children’s book, An Enchanted Hair Tale (1987) before moving to Buffalo, where she earned a doctorate in American Studies in 1992.
 Her biography, Audre Lorde, Warrior Poet (2004), has been the recipient of several awards, including the Gustavus Meyers Outstanding Book Award (2004).

-Alexis is returning to the Festival for a Eighth time and she will be a principal Reader within one of the three Public Reading Sessions over the weekend.
+Alexis is returning to the Festival for a Eighth time and she will be one of the participants in the Public Conversation – "NOTES FROM THE EDGE: Black Lesbian Publishing" to be held on Saturday, June 8th at 1:00 pm.

 Photo Courtesy of www.nancyagabian.com